hollowstrawberry/VolumeManager/README.md

 Control each app's volume independently.
 [Shizuku](https://shizuku.rikka.app/) is used to access privileged APIs.
 Requires Android 13+.

-This is a fork, check the original repo for details.
+This is an AI slop fork, check the original repo for details.

 ## Changes in this fork